nvflare.recipe package

 Optional[str]

-job_id – The job ID to check status for.
+job_id – The job ID to get results for.

 Optional[str]